afqueiruga/detest/Readme.md

 These have to be coupled by making your code solve the simpler problems, too.
 Currently, we have no such tests in this package.

 ## The Tests

-Right now, there are only solutions for poroelasticity and single-phase flow.

-- Oracles:
+Right now, the focus is on problems in subsurface flow and mechanics.
+The complete list of oracles is

 1. Constant strain modes in elasticity
-  2. Constant flux flow
+1. Constant flux flow
 1. Terzaghi's consolidation
-  2. de Leeuw's consolidation
+1. de Leeuw's consolidation
-  3. Thin crack in tension / under pressure
+1. Thin crack in tension / under pressure
-  4. Poisson problem
+1. Poisson problem
-  5. Radial production in a poroelastic system
+1. Radial production in a poroelastic system

-- Reference problems:

-  1. None yet
+No "gold standard" datasets for reference problems have been included yet.

 The problems in the library each have their own module.
 Each module has a description, default parameter dictionary, and at least one class that implements the solution.